Cyber-Syntax/superProductivity-appimage-update/README.md

+# It was abandoned.
+This script will no longer continue because I wrote a more advanced version of :unicorn: [my-unicorn](https://github.com/Cyber-Syntax/my-unicorn).

 # About superProductivity Script
 - It's installing latest superProductivity version and verifying sha512.
   - The script has custom lines.
 Do not use without looking.